chimurai/http-proxy-middleware/README.md

     - `proxy(['/api/**', '/ajax/**'], {...})` combine multiple patterns
     - `proxy(['/api/**', '!**/bad.json'], {...})` exclusion

+    **Note**: In multiple path matching, you cannot use string paths and wildcard paths together.

 * **custom matching**

     For full control you can provide a custom function to determine which requests should be proxied or not.